U.N.R.R.A. presents In the Wake of the Armies ...

 U.N.R.R.A. presents In the Wake of the Armies ... is a 13-minute 1944 Canadian documentary film, made by the National Film Board of Canada (NFB) for the United Nations Relief and Rehabilitation Administration (UNRRA), as part of the wartime Canada Carries On series.
-The film, directed by Guy Glover, described the work of the UNRRA during the Second World War and Canada's role in the relief agency.
+The film, directed and edited by Guy Glover, described the work of the UNRRA during the Second World War and Canada's role in the relief agency.
 The film's French version title is À la suite de nos armées viendra l'entraide.

 Synopsis

 In 1943, the UNRRA was created by the United Nations to render aid to nationals from the Allied nations.
 By 1944, desperate families in war-ravaged Europe, were fleeing their homes and ruined cities, and with their expanded mandate to assist all in distress, only UNRRA could provide relief.

 Following intense fighting on the European continent, close to 30 million Europeans were refugees, fleeing before both advancing and retreating armies.
 With little more than the scant possessions they could carry, the refugees were confronted with a wasteland with food, water, and infrastructure devastated.
 The lives of thousands in occupied countries have become the responsibility of the Allied governments as they continue their advance into Nazi Germany.
 With all semblance of order gone, most of the territories in which UNRRA operated was in the midst of political chaos.
 UNRRA cooperated closely with volunteer charitable organizations, who would work alongside the United Nations agency.

 In its first years of operation, UNRRA distributed food, fuel, clothing, shelter, medicine, tools, seeds, fertilizer, farm implements and other basic necessities at a time of severe global shortages and worldwide transportation difficulties.
 Canada, alone, provided five million tons of wheat, while the United States joined with Canada to provide other food stuffs.
 The work of UNRRA would continue into the postwar years.

 Like the earlier commitments made at the United Nations' conferences on food and agriculture, UNRRA endeavoured to take on the task of relief work throughout Europe to build a stable postwar future, making the world safe and free from fear and want.